Hello Daydreamers!

 For this cake topper, I want to teach you how to add a beautiful embellishment effect.

-Duplicate the front of the topper again and add a square to the canvas (shapes are located on the left panel) and unlock the proportions to form a rectangle.
+Duplicate the front of the topper again, add a square to the canvas (shapes are located on the left panel), and unlock the proportions to form a rectangle.

-After placing the rectangle on the half-bottom of the word select it along with the rectangle and click on “Slice.”
+After placing the rectangle on the half-bottom of the word, select it along with the word and click on “Slice.”

-Move all of the “Slice Result” pieces and keep one of the “lower” cuts, and delete the rest of the piece.
+Move all the “Slice Result” pieces, keep one of the “lower” cuts, and delete the rest.

 Change the colors before you send the project to cut.
 I went with bright and dark pink.